Objective of the VBA Hour Function:

-The VBA Hour Function is a built-in function in MS Excel.
+VBA Hour Function in Excel is a built-in function in MS Excel.
 It has one input argument or parameter.
 It returns the two-digit number as Hour from the specified time.
-It returns a number from 00 to 23 (It has a leading zero where applicable).
-It is a ‘Data and Hour’ type function.
+And it returns a number from 00 to 23 (It has a leading zero where applicable).
+VBA Hour Function is a ‘Data and Hour’ type function.
 Default format of the Hour function is ‘HH’.
 The VBA Hour Function can be used in either procedure or function in a VBA editor window in Excel.
 We can use the VBA Hour Function any number of times in any number of procedures or functions.
 In the following section we learn what is the syntax and parameters of the Hour function, where we can use this VBA Hour Function and real-time examples.

 Syntax of VBA Hour Function